kevin-at-datical/liquibase.github.com/documentation/rollbackoneupdatesql.md

 >**Note:** Unlike the [rollbackOneChangeSet](/documentation/rollbackonechangeset.html) command, there is NO impact to the DATABASECHANGELOG table.
 See the [rollbackOneUpdate](/documentation/rollbackoneupdate.html) topic for more information.

-For more command specific help, type `liquibase rollbackOneUpdateSql --help` into the command prompt.
+For more command specific help, type `liquibase rollbackOneUpdateSQL --help` into the command prompt.

-### `rollbackOneUpdateSql` Global Parameters
+### `rollbackOneUpdateSQL` Global Parameters

  Parameter | Definition | Requirement
  --- | --- | ---